wintech119/DrimsNewBuildv2/replit.md

 ## Recent Changes (November 24, 2025)

+### Login Page - Agency Registration Hidden
+- Removed Agency Registration section from login page
+- Login page now only shows standard login form (email + password)
+- All other elements remain intact (logos, styling, footer, security)
+- No backend changes - registration route still exists but is not accessible from login page

 ### Donation Item Duplicate Error Handling
 - Improved error handling when users attempt to add the same item twice to a donation
 - Catches `UniqueViolation` (pk_donation_item) at the application level instead of exposing raw SQL errors